Monday, 2 March 2020

 To begin with, there are those who use the values of mainstream Western culture as a filter.

-For example, the Bible has a lot to say about sexual issues and gender roles.
+For example, the Bible has a lot to say about sexual issues and the roles of men and women.
 And what it teaches on these topics often sharply contradicts mainstream views in modern Western culture.

 Instead of using the Bible as a filter to block out harmful ideas in areas like these, there are many who block out biblical teaching when it doesn’t fit with Western values.

 However, one of the main reasons God has given us the Bible is so that the biases and mistakes of cultural ideas can be filtered out.
 In moral issues, every culture gets some things right and some things wrong in God’s sight.
-Scripture is essential for determining whether various ideas fit with His will.
+Scripture is essential for determining whether various ideas are in line with His will.

 Many professing Christians today think they know better than the Bible, whereas in reality they have been deceived.